 This Seminar will examine the many challenges of today’s firearms training requirements and shooting range management issues, and will present how modern shooting range facilities can help you meet those challenges safely, efficiently, and effectively.
 We will also be in the range for live-fire training designed to demonstrate and reinforce the concepts discussed in the classroom.
 Bobby Cummings, Clark Nexsen Principal, will head up the Seminar.
 Bobby is a Reserve Deputy Sheriff and a Certified Law Enforcement Firearms Instructor.
 The tremendous experience and passion that Bobby brings to firearms range design and construction will be a strong foundation for our Seminar.
 Bobby and other law enforcement instructors will also be conducting the live-fire range portion of the program with assistance from our Host agencies.

 You may register yourself plus one guest.
 Upon receipt of your registration, we will send you a confirmation packet containing a detailed agenda, hotel information, necessary maps and directions, and other important details.
-Please contact Michael Stilwell if you have any questions at 540.613.6695 or email.
-IMPORTANT!
-Space is limited to the first 50 people who register.
+Please contact Michael Stilwell if you have any questions at 540.613.6687 or email.
+IMPORTANT: Space is limited to the first 50 people who register.
 Slots will be reserved on a first-come, first-served basis.
-This is an L.E. only training event.
+This is a Law Enforcement only training event.

 We will conduct classroom and range presentation simultaneously and rotate throughout the day.
-Registration will begin at 8:30 am and the seminar will begin at 9:00 am.
+Registration opens at 8:30 am and the seminar will begin at 9:00 am.
 We will conclude by 4:00 pm.
 Lunch will be provided for all attendees.

 Lodging & Transportation